wchesley/The-Notebook/School/Business-Law/Reviews/Ch1_review_copy.md

 # Chapter 1 Review Questions and Problems
-Master copy, to be cloned and completed.
+Copy - to be filled out

 ## Introduction

 1. *Why Nations Are Economically Weak or Strong*

    - Identify several reasons put forth to explain why nations are prosperous or poor.
+     - private property, law and the rule of law.
+Essentially people own their own shit and the law is properly written out and enforced equally.

    - What does this section say is the foundation of the private market and prosperity?